 What Is Ricin?
-Poison Found In Packages Sent To Pentagon Mail Facility
+It May Be The Poison Found In Packages Sent To Pentagon Mail Facility

 Initial test results suggest that the packages, one addressed to U.S. Defense Secretary James Mattis and the other to Navy’s top officer Admiral John Richardson, contain ricin.

 Ricin is a poison naturally found in castor beans.
-According to the U.S. Centers for Disease Control and Prevention, accidental exposure to ricin is highly unlikely except through ingestion of castor beans.
+According to the U.S. Centers for Disease Control and Prevention (CDC), accidental exposure to ricin is highly unlikely except through ingestion of castor beans.

 Castor beans that are swallowed whole and without damage to the seed coat may pass harmlessly through the system, but if the coat is broken or chewed, the poison can enter the body.